tzakrzwski/Taz_Army/README.md

 Taz_Army

 Here is my final website, called Taz's Army.
-Here you will find reviews for games relased on Nentendo consoles.
+Here you will find reviews for games relased on Nintendo consoles.

 Some of the interesting features of the site include:
 # - Changing site icon in the browser tab
-# - Colabsable side naviagation
+# - Collapsible side navigation
-# - Responsivness for smaller screens (such as phones)
+# - Responsiveness for smaller screens (such as phones)
 # - Searchable game index list
 # - Top Notch reviews
 # - Images and Information about each game w/ a 1-10 rating